ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-config.md

 ## VMware vSphere version
 {: #vrw_orderinginstance-vsphere-license}

-VMware vSphere® Enterprise Plus 7 is ordered by default.

-For new instances, vSphere 8 is also available to order.
+VMware vSphere® Enterprise Plus 8 is selected by default.
+For new instances, vSphere 7 is also available to order.

 ## VMware vCenter Server version
 {: #vrw-orderinginstance-vcenter-license}